Auto Insurance FAQ

 - Can I Insure my boat?

-- I am retired, but I work part-time s a handyman.
+- I am retired, but I work part-time as handyman.
 Do I need special insurance coverage for my truck, which I use when I’m hired to make repairs?

 - I have towing and labor coverage on my auto policy.
 Does it only come into effect after an accident?